mrdja026/clone-gpt/session.md

 Description: Bare bones mcp server that uses tools and resources Key files: index.js, codex-session.sh

+# Guidelines: general mdc

+Description how to code
+key files cursor/rules/general.mdc

 # Task

-Behave like my second brain.
+# Behave like my second brain.
 Work through the problem until you’d naturally stop after ~30 minutes.

-All info about the projects are in Readme.md files and other .md files The Local MCP Server is /home/mrdjan/event-codex/hello_world_mpc All info about the projects are in Readme.md files and other .md files Ollama is serving a model called branko:latest on the http://192.168.128.1:11434 that
+All info about the projects are in Readme.md Geberal mndc files and other .md files The Local MCP Server is /home/mrdjan/event-codex/hello_world_mpc All info about the projects are in Readme.md files and other .md files Ollama is serving a model called branko:latest on the http://192.168.128.1:11434 that